ladyginan/fizz-buzz/README.md

 The project has two part: backend and frontend.

-For build backend of application
+For build backend of the application

 ```
 maven clean install
 ```

- For launch backend of application
+ For launch backend of the application

  ```
  maven spring-boot:run